 We use the Memorandum of Understanding on Strategic Planning (MoU) signed by all the Berkshire unitary authorities as a starting point to guide our approach to cooperation.
 The MoU provides a framework for joint working between the Berkshire authorities and it allows refined Agreements to be agreed between individual authorities on specific areas where they consider it appropriate.
 In accordance with the MoU, which was formally adopted by West Berkshire Council on 19th December 2013, we use existing partnerships and working groups to take issues forward as appropriate.
 At an officer level these include the Berkshire Development Plans Group (DPG) which provides a co-ordinating role for planning policy officers across Berkshire to discuss matters of mutual interest on a bi monthly basis.
 This reports to the Berkshire Heads of Planning (BHoP) which provides a strategic planning policy overview for chief planning officers across Berkshire to discuss matters.
-To date, together with the Thames Valley Berkshire Local Economic Partnership, the Group has been instrumental in coordinating the work of the Strategic Housing Market Assessment (SHMA) and the identification of a Functional Economic Market Area.

 BHoP periodically keeps Lead Councillors informed on how mechanisms for fulfilling the duty to co-operate are progressing and being taken forward.
 At a member level there are regular meetings of Berkshire Leaders (and occasional meeting of portfolio holders for specific issues).
-In addition, a Member Reference Group was set up to move the outcomes of the SHMA forward into capacity work across the Housing Market Areas and beyond.